 NAMI Glendale offers an array of interesting and informative speakers programs for tailored or specific audiences, as well as public events and conferences, all of which are provided free of charge to the community.

-NAMI In Our Own Voice presentations change attitudes, assumptions and ideas about people with mental health conditions.
+NAMI In Our Own Voice (IOOV) presentations change attitudes, assumptions and ideas about people with mental health conditions.
 These free, 40-, 60- or 90-minute presentations provide a personal perspective of mental health conditions, as leaders with lived experience talk openly about what it’s like to have a mental health condition.

 This presentation provides:

 - An opportunity to hear open and honest perspectives on a highly misunderstood topic